SmitomB/P-budget/README.md

 Stan_code.R- RStan code needed to run the models.
 The "rstan" (https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) and "rstudioapi" packages need to be installed prior to running the models.
 # Example
-Step 1: Install "rstan" and "rstudioapi" packages.
+Step 1: Install "rstan" and "rstudioapi" packages. // need to mention to load the packages as well.

 Step 2: Compile the "stanmodelcode" annual model (line #1 in the "Stan_code.R" code) .